-Location: N/A

-Applicant: Central West Coast Senior Citizen Group Inc. Folder Path: Business Classification Scheme / Government

-Relations / Meetings / Representatives

-Date: 29 March 2017

-Author: Tony Nottle, Chief Executive Officer
+Disclosure of Interest: Date: Author: Signature of Author: N/A Central West Coast Senior Citizen Group Inc. Business Classification Scheme / Government Relations / Meetings / Representatives None 29 March 2017 Tony Nottle, Chief Executive Officer

-Copulation.

 Council has received a request from the Central West Coast Senior Citizen Group Inc. (CWCSCG) for an official Councillor representative to their organisation and that their committee be added to the list of Outside Committees and Organisations.